The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 The 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP autonomous racing competition is open to teams of all levels.

-Participating teams may consist of any number of members, but each participant must be a member of only one team.
+Participating teams may consist of up to 6 members per team, and each participant must be a member of only one team.

 This competition will be held as an in-person competition